top of page

 • Et cetera.

-Which of the many possible options is the best set of problems to solve in order to achieve the goal
+Which of the many possible options in the high-yield problem step is the best set to address the dilemma?

 Decision Criteria